-Thank you for your interest in Moksha Yoga Center's Foundation Teacher Training & In-Depth Studies Program.
-This program is a foundation for the study of the ancient art and science of yoga rooted in its authentic and classical essence.
-Throughout the program, you will explore the fundamentals, key elements, and techniques of asana, pranayama, and meditation will be explored.
-The program is designed to give you a wide variety of topics, class settings, and experiences, ensuring a comprehensive and enriching learning journey.
+We appreciate your enthusiasm for the Moksha Yoga Center's Foundation Teacher Training & In-Depth Studies Program.
+This program serves as a robust foundation for delving into the ancient art and science of yoga, grounded in its authentic and classical essence.
+Throughout the program, you will explore the fundamentals, key elements, and techniques of asana, pranayama, and meditation.
+The curriculum is thoughtfully designed to provide a diverse range of topics, class settings, and experiences, ensuring a comprehensive and enriching learning journey.
 Our commitment is to offer you the optimal learning experience, fostering growth and transformation in both your life and your yoga practice.
-We hope you will enjoy the program and discover profound positive shifts in your journey toward a deeper understanding of yoga.
+We hope you thoroughly enjoy the program and discover profound positive shifts in your journey toward a deeper understanding of yoga.